ajorgensen89/api_5/README.md

 The 'next' element was set in the API to hold a URL to the next page, aswell as previous.
 This is used in the props for infinite scroll to access this feature.<br>
 <img src="frontend/src/assets/images/readme-images-frontend/next1.png" width=20% height=20%><br>
 <br>
 Issues were faced within development mode using this component due to Gitpod error.
 It would continue to display the spinner prop with loading the next page fo the API.
-The correct results will be shown in production of project within continued scrolling.<br>
+The correct results will be shown in production of the project with continued scrolling.<br>

 <img src="frontend/src/assets/images/readme-images-frontend/InfinitescrollError.png" width=30% height=30%><br>
 <br>

-Noted topic wihtin slack community here: https://app.slack.com/client/T0L30B202/search <br>
+Noted topic within slack community here: https://app.slack.com/client/T0L30B202/search <br>

 ### Drop down menu.

-Th React component Dropdown, has been used to display a menu for the user to edit and delete their own posts.
-This will be visable when the image itself it clicked, itself of the updated time and date.<br>
+The React component Dropdown, has been used to display a menu for the user to edit and delete their own posts.
+This will be visable when the image itself it clicked and directed to the blurbs page.<br>

 ### Popular section.